If you’re looking for a free turkey this Thanksgiving, whether due to budget constraints or just trying to be frugal, we’ve found some ways you can.

 Here’s the terms of the offer, which seem pretty straightforward:

-†1 free 10-14 lb Free-Range Turkey free in first box.
+Free 10-14 lb turkey free in first box.
 Offer valid for new/canceled members only.
 Cannot be combined with any other offer.
 Offer not valid on prior purchases, gift cards, non-subscription boxes, or gift certificates.
-Offer valid in continental U.S. only.
-Offer valid until 11/14/22 or while supplies last.
-ButcherBox reserves the right to cancel this offer at any time in its sole discretion and substitute another promotion in its place. *Value based on the price of ButcherBox Free-Range Turkey as of 9/13/22.
+Offer valid in contiguous U.S. only.
+Offer valid until 11/12/23 or while supplies last.
+ButcherBox reserves the right to cancel this offer at any time in its sole discretion and substitute another promotion in its place.
+Value based on member adding promotion to box purchased at the price of ButcherBox Small Turkey as of 9/20/23.

 If you get to 200 points, you can get discounts on a turkey, ham, and other items instead.